Chethandc2014/swagger-wiki/Annotations-1.5.X.md

 It's a common practice to return errors (or other success messages) using HTTP status codes.
 While the general return type of an operation is defined in the [@ApiOperation](#apioperation), the rest of the return codes should be described using these annotations.

 The `@ApiResponse` describes a concrete possible response.
-It cannot be used directly on the method and needs to be included in the array value of `@ApiResponses` (whether there's one response or more).
+It cannot be used directly on the method or class/interface and needs to be included in the array value of `@ApiResponses` (whether there's one response or more).

 If the response is accompanied with a body, the body model can be described as well (one model per response).